cv-lang/application-server/README.md

 # .Net Native workflow
 .Net Native workflow is similar to .Net Console Application but has two differences:
 - Can communicate with the frontend to display more complex business forms and enter multiple data simultaneously.
-Frontends supported: Asp.Net Core MVC, Blazor server-site, Blazor Client-site, WPF.
+List of suppoerted frontends: Asp.Net Core MVC, Blazor server-site, Blazor Client-site, WPF.
 - It has the ability to suspend execution while waiting for user data or external events..
 This pause can last for seconds, days, months, years without using CPU or RAM resources - it only uses harddrive to store execution state.

 Under the hood, it used a .Net Virtual Machine to hibernate the entire process while it waited and save it to storage like a hard drive.
 After an external event (user interaction, timers ...), the process is loaded from storage into the virtual machine and restored.
-After the process is hibernated it can be restored on another machine.
+Hibernated process can be restored on another machine.

+# Alternative to
+- Azure Functions / Durable Functions - .Net Native workflow is just like a regular console application, without the await hack's and can be persisted for years
+- AWS Lambda - It cannot run long-running processes
+- Windows Workflow Foundation - WF4 is a nightmare, don't even waste your time on it

 # Example of a simple native workflow